vivid-planet/comet/docs/docs/content-scope/index.md

 sidebar_position: 6
 ---

-COMET DXP can be used to create content websites or data driven applications.
-For both use cases the content scope is quite differnt to be used.
+COMET DXP can be used to create both content websites or data driven applications.
+The usage of the content scope differs considerably between those two use cases.